persunde/swarmprom-improved/README.md

 See the original Swarmporm instructions for more detailed information about how to configure Alertmanager: <https://github.com/stefanprodan/swarmprom#instructions>

-### Verify that the deployment works
+### Verify that it works

 - Check that all the SWIM services are working by running: `docker stack ps swim`
+  - Debug any of the failing services by running `docker stack ps <service-name> --no-trunc`
 - Access Grafana on from your browser on `http://<swarm-ip>:3000`
   - Check that you can see live data on the dashboards
+- Access Prometheus on from your browser on `http://<swarm-ip>:9090`

-### Services deployed with SWIM
+### Services

 - prometheus (metrics database) `http://<swarm-ip>:9090`
 - grafana (visualize metrics) `http://<swarm-ip>:3000`